-No award may be granted under the 2006 Plan after February 22, 2016, the date that is ten years from the date the 2006 Plan was adopted by our board of directors, but any awards granted may extend beyond that date.
-At present, there have been no awards under the 2006 Plan and none are anticipated unless and until the 2006 Plan is approved by our stockholders.
-The board may at any time amend or discontinue the 2006 Plan, and the compensation committee may at any time amend or cancel any outstanding award for the purpose of satisfying changes in law or for any other lawful purposes, except that:
+The Board of Directors adopted the 2006 Plan on February 22, 2006, and our stockholders approved it on May 24, 2006.
+No award may be granted under the 2006 Plan after February 22, 2016, the date that is ten years from the date the 2006 Plan was adopted by our Board of Directors, but any awards granted may extend beyond that date.
+The Board may at any time amend or discontinue the 2006 Plan, and the Compensation Committee may at any time amend or cancel any outstanding award for the purpose of satisfying changes in law or for any other lawful purposes, except that: